 How much does it cost?

-There is a 35p per kWh charge but no longer a connection fee.
+The latest cost to charge your vehicle is on the Dragon Charging App.
 Drivers need to sign up to the Dragon Charging Network to use the charge points and payments can be made via the app or using an RFID card.
 Once signed up to the Dragon Charging Network users can request a new RFID card or register any other RFID card that they already have to their account.
 This will allow you to start a charge quickly and simply by touching it to the charger after plugging your car in.
 Please see the link below for more information on the Dragon Charging Network.

 Once users have joined the Dragon Charging Network they will also have access to the Genie Network which has in excess of 400 charges UK wide.
 If you already have a Geniepoint account then you can already access the dragon chargers using your Geniepoint account or card.